datadrivenarticle/datadrivenarticle/index.md

 ## What are Data-driven Articles？

 Data-driven journalism or data-driven articles can be considered as journalism’s response to the datafication of society.
 They have being widely used in seasoned data news columns or personal blogs, also known as “textual narratives” and “magazine style narrative visualizations”.
-The audience can easily delve into the database and explore personalized stories through fascinating **visualization and interactions**.
+The audience can easily delve into the database and explore personalized stories through fascinating visualization and interactions.

 ## Why design patterns？